Welcome to Lion Country

 Five major building projects—totaling more than $30 million—have helped reshape the campus landscape over the last few semesters.
 Among those projects are a three-story residence hall complex known as the Quads, the state-of-the-art North End Zone Facility at Fred G. Hughes Stadium, a new baseball stadium, and the recently completed renovation of Reynolds Hall.
 The latter project has created new state-of-the-art laboratory and classroom space in the building that houses the Biology, Environmental Health, Physical Sciences, and Mathematics programs.
 Recently completed is a three-story addition that will offer more classroom space, a new human physiology lab, and offices.

 Those looking for an active life outside of the classroom will feel right at home at Missouri Southern.
-Joplin, Missouri, is a great place to go to college; with a service area of 400,000, it provides wonderful opportunities for internships, shopping, and dining.
+Joplin, Missouri, is a great place to go to college; with a metro area of 400,000, it provides wonderful opportunities for internships, shopping, and dining.
 The Campus Activities Board offers a variety of free activities each semester, from movies and photo booths to performances by comedians, magicians, and more.

 Students who are focused on fitness will love the 71,000-sq. ft.
 Beimdiek Recreation Center, the intramural sports program, yoga and exercise classes, racquetball courts, and swimming pool.
 Students will also find a wide variety of registered organizations to meet their interests.
 Students can participate in departmental groups such as the Chemistry and History clubs, faith-based groups, and leadership groups like Student Senate and Southern Ambassadors.

 The MSSU Lions compete in 15 different men’s and women’s sports in the highly competitive NCAA Division II, including baseball, basketball, cross-country, football, golf, track & field, soccer, softball, and volleyball.
 It’s an athletic department with history and promise.